gmjjatin/ClipboardAssignment/Ticket_Breakdown.md

 #### Time estimate - 4 hours
 #### Acceptance criteria
-- `storeCustomId` api endpoint should be available with authentication support
+- `storeCustomId` api endpoint should be available with authentication support.
-- Call to `storeCustomId` updates `FacilityToCustomIdMap` successfully
+- Call to `storeCustomId` updates `FacilityToCustomIdMap` successfully.
-- Call to `storeCustomId` updates `FacilityToCustomIdMap` shouldn't existing object if it exists, but add new key value pair in it.
+- Call to `storeCustomId` updates `FacilityToCustomIdMap` shouldn't delete existing object if it exists, but add new key value pair in it.

-### 3. Modify `generateReport` function body, to accept facility's id and to read `CustomId` using facility's id as search key
-in the `FacilityToCustomIdMap` object value
+### 3. Add new API endpoint to get CustomId assigned to an agent by a Facility

 #### Why

-To allow a Facility to store custom id against an agent
+CustomId is needed to print in report pdf , so we need a way to retrieve it.

 #### What

-Add a new function `storeCustomId` which takes `agentId`, `customId`, `facilityId` as argument.
-It updates the row matching the agentId, in Agents table by adding object value { `facilityId`:`customId` } in the `FacilityToCustomIdMap` field.
+Add a new function `getCustomId` which takes `agentId`, `facilityId` as argument and it returns `customId`.

-Expose this function `storeCustomId` over api endpoint which authenticated using existing security techniques like Bearer token from Outh.
+Expose this function `getCustomId` over api endpoint which authenticated using existing security techniques like Bearer token from Outh.

-#### Time estimate - 4 hours
+#### Time estimate - 3 hours
 #### Acceptance criteria
-- `storeCustomId` api endpoint should be available with authentication support
+- `getCustomId` api endpoint should be available with authentication support
-- Call to `storeCustomId` updates `FacilityToCustomIdMap` successfully
+- Call to `getCustomId` returns `customId` for a valid `agentId` and `facilityId`

-- Call to `storeCustomId` updates `FacilityToCustomIdMap` shouldn't existing object if it exists, but add new key value pair in it.
+### 4. Modify `generateReport` function call, to accept facility's id and get `CustomId` using `getCustomId` api endpoint

+#### Why

+While `generateReport` we need facility's id to find corresponding CustomId from `FacilityToCustomIdMap` colum of the agent table.

+#### What

+Wherever `generateReport` function is called , update it to include facility's id as an argument to it.
+In its body, get custom id assigned to the agent using `getCustomId` api endpoint.

+#### Time estimate - 2 hours
+#### Acceptance criteria
+- `generateReport` should accept facility's id

-### 4. Modify `generateReport` function body, to print `CustomId` in place of `AgentId` in the pdf
+### 5. Modify `generateReport` function body, to print `CustomId` in place of `AgentId` in the pdf

+#### Why

+Since in the report pdf we need to show CustomId of agent, we need to modify `generateReport` function where the print function is called.

+#### What

+When the print function is called inside `generateReport` function, we need to replace the agent id passed to it, with the custom id of the agent.

+#### Time estimate - 2 hours
+#### Acceptance criteria
+- `generateReport` should print custom id of agent in its pdf report.